bitcoin-dot-org/developer.bitcoin.org/glossary.rst

   Watch-only address
     An address or pubkey script stored in the wallet without the corresponding private key, allowing the wallet to watch for outputs but not spend them.

-  Bitcoin URI
-    A URI which allows receivers to encode payment details so spenders don't have to manually enter addresses and other details.

-  Certificate chain
-    A chain of certificates connecting a individual's leaf certificate to the certificate authority's root certificate.

-  Coinbase block height
-    The current block's height encoded into the first bytes of the coinbase field.

   Fiat
     National currencies such as the dollar or euro.